lbeckman314/demonic-web/doc-demonstration.md

 - Jekyll-converted markdown documents.
 - Org-mode HTML-ized documents.
 - Mdbook-converted markdown documents.
+- Import/export ability.
 - Being able to switch modes for each buffer.
 This should be made a little easier by CodeMirror's [ability](https://codemirror.net/demo/changemode.html) to do just that.
 - Having the option to run the code block converter from the command line i.e. not only at "runtime" as it currently does).
 - Having the option to choose between [CodeMirror](https://codemirror.net/) and [Ace](https://ace.c9.io/) for the online editors.
 - If you have any other suggestions, let me know at [this](https://github.com/lbeckman314/demo/issues) issue reporter or by e-mail.
-I'm available at [liam@liambeckman.com](mailto:liam@liambeckman.com). : )
+I'm available at [liam@liambeckman.com](mailto:liam@liambeckman.com) : )

 Adding support requires playing around with the resulting DOM structure of each converter and file type, and being able to extract the `language` and `code` of each code block.